SSN & Banking

 Lost Your Social Security Card?

 It’s important that you protect your SSN and protect yourself against identity theft.
-If you lost your SSN card you will need to reapply for a new one, following the instructions above.
+If you lost your SSN card you will need to reapply for a new one, following the instructions from the Social Security Administration.

 Since services and fees vary from bank to bank, you should research different banks to find one that best suits your needs.
 Banks are typically open during business hours during the week, and many offer weekend or extended hours.
 Before opening an account, be sure to look at a map of the bank’s ATM and branch locations.
 A bank with locations in the areas you plan to frequent will be the most convenient.